High School Program (PSEO)

 - Plan schedules with high school counselors

-- Plan for two to three hours of homework per credit per week
+- Plan for three hours of academic work per credit per week

 - Be self-motivated, well-organized, and able to work independently